 If the sauce thickens too much or if there isn’t as much as you’d like, feel free to add a small splash of chicken broth at the end.
 Stir until you have a nice, smooth sauce.

 I made this for my son, so that’s why you see rice in the photos.
 For people who do not have blood sugar issues, this is a great choice.

 However, if you do have blood sugar issues, a bowl of rice with this chicken sort of defeats the purpose.
-(But if photographs well, so there you go!)
-Instead, quinoa would be a great option here, or even cauliflower rice.
+(But it photographs well, so there you go!)
+Instead, quinoa would be a great option here or even cauliflower rice.